paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 All components can be subjected to wear-out due to different phenomena such as material transformation, diffusion mechanisms and intermetallic growth.
 Generally, for most of them, wear-out will occur only after a very long period of time which is generally much longer than the satellite life.
 This is the main raison why wear-out is not taken into account in the predictive reliability calculation for EEE components.
 Nevertheless, in some particular cases, with the increase of stress such as temperature, voltage, thermal cycling, ON / OFF cycles and vibrations, wear-out can occur but generally after a duration higher than the life duration of the system.

 In the specific case of space applications, cumulated radiation dose can create wear-out on specific technologies.
 For some EEE components of the EPPL list, the wear-out occurs in a limited time and is directly due to the technology of these EEE components.
 Some attempts to estimate the wear-out of EEE components have been performed in space applications.
 The ECSS document {cite:t}`eee-ECSS-Q-TM-30-12A` provides the list of components with their possible drifts due to ageing depending on temperature.
-These drifts are based on test data issued from life tests.
-Unfortunately, as test data are not always available, the drifts are provided only for a low quantity of technologies with a subjective confidence.
+These drifts are based on {term}`test data <Test data>` issued from life tests.
+Unfortunately, as {term}`test data <Test data>` are not always available, the drifts are provided only for a low quantity of technologies with a subjective confidence.

 (eee_4_6_3)=
 ## List of components subjected to wear-out failures